“That’s a symphony in a sandwich” is how Anthony Bourdain described the most famous Vietnamese sandwich called the Bánh Mì.

 Where to Eat Bánh Mì in Hoi An

 Address: 2B Phan Châu Trinh, Minh An, Tp.
 Hội An

 Hours: Everyday from 6:30 pm to 9:30 pm

 Prices: About 20,000 VND – 25,000 VND per person, (approximately $0.87 USD – $1.10 USD)

 After seriously falling in love with bánh mì sandwiches in Hoi An, we were eager to discover the sandwiches in the south.
-Just as we had noticed the taste of the famous beef noodle soup, pho in Vietnam evolve, we were curious to taste the differences in the bánh mì sandwiches.
+Just as we had noticed the taste of the famous beef noodle soup, pho in Vietnam evolve, we were curious to taste the differences in the bánh mì from Saigon.